 In addition to monetary loss, there are forensic issues you have to deal with to discover how the incident happened.
 This requires significant time from your own internal security teams to remediate the incident—taking time away from more strategic activities.
 You must conduct additional training, potentially hire outside consultants, and even replace new equipment to close any loopholes.
 Combined together, all of these add up to an unexpected expense incurred by your organization.

 What Roles Pose the Biggest Risk for Your Organization?

 It’s no surprise that those who are privileged IT users or administrators pose the biggest security risks.
 According to the Cybersecurity Insiders report, 59 percent of security teams indicated these roles were the largest concern for the company since the accounts were highly privileged, and would have dangerous consequences if they ended up in the wrong hands.
 That’s why it’s best practice to implement a privileged access management (PAM) program, using solutions like Powertech Identity and Access Manager (BoKS), to secure your privileged systems and applications.
-Additionally, a strong Identity Governance and Administration (IGA) solution from Core Security, can ensure that privileged access is assigned properly, appropriate approvals are established, and the proper checks and balances are in place.
+Additionally, strong Identity Governance and Administration solutions from Core Security, can ensure that privileged access is assigned properly, appropriate approvals are established, and the proper checks and balances are in place.